If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Woman with sugar craving

 Your parents probably advised you not to eat too much sugar when you were younger because it can cause cavities.
 They also probably warned you not to do drugs for the obvious health implications.
 While a sweet tooth seems like little to worry about in comparison to a substance abuse problem, drug addiction and sugar cravings are, in fact, more similar than people realize.
-Today we’re looking at why drug addicts crave sugar as well as comparing the impact of drugs vs. sugar on the brain.
+Today, our rehab in Pennsylvania is taking a look at why drug addicts crave sugar, as well as comparing the impact of drugs vs. sugar on the brain.

 Drug Addicts and Sugar: What’s the Connection?